 How do I prepare for an aurora hunt?

 For most of the year, hunting auroras isn’t as easy as grabbing your camera and heading into the dark.
-Winters in Lapland range from mild, when the temperature drops just below zero, and the snow is wet and crunchy, to -40°C, when your eyelashes freeze shut, and your lips chap just from the thought of going outside.
+Winters in northern Finland range from mild, when the temperature drops just below zero, and the snow is wet and crunchy, to -40°C, when your eyelashes freeze shut, and your lips chap just from the thought of going outside.

 prep is key